Opty-Fi/docs/protocol/optyfi-protocol/risk-framework.md

 The system is flexible to accommodate an arbitrary number of pool ratings without modification to smart contract code.

 Each liquidity pool integrated with the OptyFi Protocol is assigned a pool rating.
 This rating is currently established through governance voting.
-However, in the future, governance voting may result in the use of external services \(such as [defiscore.io](www.defiscore.io)\) or community [risk analysts](../participants.md#risk-analysts) to determine the risk of a pool.
+However, in the future, governance voting may decide for the use of external services \(such as [defiscore.io](www.defiscore.io)\) or community [risk analysts](../participants.md#risk-analysts).
+The latter would function as a determinant for the risk attached to a pool.

 Currently, all pools for a given protocol are assigned the same rating, as follows: